Piazza_man project

 Sheet of extra fine sand paper (optional)

-1. Remove the pod from the dash cluster
+1. Remove and disconnect the pod/s from the dash instrument cluster

-2. Take as many pics of whatever icons are left on your pods for reference later on.
-Plenty of stuff on Fb and Google if you’re still scratching.
+2. Take as many pics of whatever symbols are left on your pods for placement reference later on.
+Plenty of reference material on Fb and Google if your existing symbols are too faded.

-3. Mask out the rest of the pod to prevent overspray.
+3. Mask out the rest of the pod/s to prevent overspray.

 5F7B30CD-BA38-45FE-B2B3-AA8B8AA0B2B8.jpeg

-3. Give 1 or 2 light coats of black paint.
-Don’t go thick with the paint as you still have to lay down 1-2 coats of clear coat later on.
-Check the switch for paint or preparation imperfections.
-If necessary light sand back and affected areas and give the affected area with another light lick of paint.
+3. Apply 1 or 2 light coats of black paint.
+Don’t be impatient by applying thick with the paint as you still have to lay down 1-2 coats of clear coat later on.
+Check for paint imperfections.
+If necessary lightly sand back any affected areas when fully dry, and reapply the affected area with another light coat of paint.

 2A484041-0C47-44DA-840B-E19EC26B1FF9.jpeg